 Visit our Website for more on Construction Worker Accidents

 Perazzo Law Shares Insight into Wrongful Death Claims

 Wrongful Death claims in Miami may be filed by the representative or family member of the deceased victim.
 Under wrongful death litigation, both punitive and compensatory compensation (damages) may be sought from those whose negligence caused the death.
 Punitive damages allow for additional compensation over the amount necessary to compensate the family of the deceased.
 Punitive damages are meant to punish the negligent party that caused the death and foster reasonable professional care that will prevent further cases of wrongful death and deprive a family of a loved one.
 Visit our Website for more on Wrongful Death Claims.

-If you, a friend, or relative has suffered personal injury in a construction-related work accident, or if someone you know has experienced wrongful death, Perazzo Law urges you to contact their Miami or North Miami Beach offices ONLINE for a FREE consultation to discuss a possible accident claim for compensation in any of the Cities Served by Perazzo Law.
+If you, a friend, or relative has suffered personal injury in a construction-related work accident, or if someone you know has experienced wrongful death, Perazzo Law urges you to contact their North Miami Beach office ONLINE for a FREE consultation to discuss a possible accident claim for compensation in any of the Cities Served by Perazzo Law.

 PERAZZO LAW – DEDICATED TO PUTTING YOUR INTERESTS FIRST